Eighth Annual Neighborhood Leadership Institute

-CHARLOTTESVILLE, VIRGINIA – This will be the seventh year that the City of Charlottesville has offered a series of workshops and speakers aimed at promoting citizen participation in our community.
+CHARLOTTESVILLE, VIRGINIA – This will be the eighth year that the City of Charlottesville has offered a series of workshops and speakers aimed at promoting citizen participation in our community.
 Each year, 25-30 City and County residents successfully complete the program.
-This year’s Neighborhood Leadership Institute (NLI) will begin in January of 2013 and will offer classes twice a month for four months.
+This year’s Neighborhood Leadership Institute (NLI) will begin in January 15, 2014 and will offer classes twice a month for four months.
 The program, is coordinated through the Neighborhood Development Services Department.
-Classes are on Wednesdays from 6pm to 8:30pm and are free of charge.
+Classes are on Wednesdays from 6pm to 9pm and are free of charge.
 Dinner is provided.

 NLI will provide its participants with information on a range of subjects including City boards and commissions, affordable housing and transportation as well as training sessions on community organizing, collaboration and effective communication.
 NLI's aim is to equip participants, through information and training, to take action and to mobilize others to engage our community in a positive way.
 Graduates of the program will also be presented with diplomas at a graduation ceremony.